Eshan05/EventSM-Zero/README.md

 *   🔐 **Role-Based Access Control:** Differentiated experience for regular users and administrators.
 *   🗓️ **Event Management:** Admins can create, activate, and manage chat events (WIP).
 *   ⏳ **Slow Mode:** Admins can enable/configure slow mode for the chat, limiting how often users can send messages (WIP).
+*   🧵 **Threaded Replies:** Reddit-style replies with compact previews in the main feed and a full thread dialog for deep/nested replies.
-*   🚫 **Blocked Words Filter:** Implement a system to filter or flag messages containing predefined blocked words (Partial)
+*   🚫 **Blocked Words Filter:** Admin-managed blocked words list (in-chat UI) with server-side enforcement.
-*   ⏲️ **User Timeout/Mute:** Admins can temporarily mute or timeout users
+*   ⏲️ **User Timeout/Mute:** Admins can temporarily mute or timeout users.
-*   📈 **Rate Limiting:** Global and user based, sliding window and token bucket based rate limting for messages via upstash
+*   📈 **Rate Limiting:** Per-user and global message rate limiting via Upstash (server-side enforced).

 ## 🤝 Usage